BANG644/Visualize-Physics-Math/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL‑3.0).
 See [LICENSE](./LICENSE) for details.